 The Center of Hope Transitional Housing Program opened in 1994, there are nine one- and two-bedroom apartments in a two-story building located at 207 Ridge Street.
-The residents pay a small monthly program fee for the furnished apartment, food service through our world-famous soup kitchen, and set life-changing goals.
+Guests share a furnished apartment, food service through our world-famous soup kitchen, and set life-changing goals.
 A waiting list is maintained as this program fills quickly.
 This program is based on prior success as a resident of the shelter and a holistic approach working with the Corps Officers and corps staff.

 Emergency Social Services Program The Salvation Army also helps those in the surrounding community who are in need of emergency social services, located at 207 Ridge Street and open Monday through Friday, 9:00 a.m. to 3:30 p.m.

 Our Salvation Army Family Store, located at 604 Cherry Avenue, offers used furniture, adult and children’s clothing and shoes, appliances and electronic equipment, books, videos, tapes, kitchen utensils, lamps, and other items at very reasonable prices.
 Donated vehicles are sold at auction.
-Hours of business for both stores are Monday through Saturday, 9 a.m. until 5 p.m., closed on Sundays.
+Hours of business for both stores are Monday through Saturday, 10 a.m. until 6 p.m., closed on Sundays.
 Please call (434) 979-5230 to ask about items we are able to pick up.
 All proceeds of the Family Store go to support a major portion of the overall operating budget of the Charlottesville Corps of The Salvation Army.

 The Emergency Disaster Unit, sometimes known as the “Canteen” or the “Soup Kitchen on Wheels,” is available to community emergency disaster response organizations to provide support to emergency personnel in the field for an extended period of time.
 The community never knows when disaster will strike (missing person search, fire, hurricanes, hazardous material spills, etc), but it can count on the Emergency Disaster Unit of The Salvation Army for its support at a moment’s notice.